i-hardy/woolf/README.md

 ### Usage

 Click on the link at the top of the README to invite the bot to your server.
+Please note that the writing sprint functionality *will not work* unless the bot has permission to manage roles on your server.
+Please see Discord's [Role Management 101](https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101).

 To host the bot yourself, you will need the following environment variables: